Georges Crozier: Later life

 Crozier most likely stayed in Vienna until 1912, when his father returned to Paris, where he entered the financial circles of the newly established Banque Franco-Japonaise, an initiative from Société Générale.
-At some point after World War I, presumably in the early 1920s, Crozier, now in his 40s, began traveling to Japan either accompanying his father or on his behalf, and whislt there, he was playing a football match when he sustained an serious injury that paralyzed both his legs for several years, which forced him to be repatriated to undergo rehabilitation in France.
+At some point after World War I, presumably in the early 1920s, Crozier, now in his 40s, began traveling to Japan either accompanying his father or on his behalf, and whilst there, he was playing a football match when he sustained an serious injury that paralyzed both his legs for several years, which forced him to be repatriated to undergo rehabilitation in France.

 In September 1931, Crozier, who now needed a cane to walk, became president of the OGC Nice football commission, solely because of the prestige of his father, as he had never played for the club and had no previous connection to Nice.
 He held this position for five years, until 1936, a period in which the club experienced vicissitudes in professionalism.
 His orbituary stated "his keen sense of football, his sound and fair criticism, had been an authority on the great Nice club".

 Crozier was also a literary scholar who translated numerous foreign detective novels.